Quantum field theory for classical fields

+In the presence of interactions it is not obvious if $\varphi$ is an optimal choice for a quantum field.
+One would rather like to find a pair of modified fields $\varphi^\prime$ and $\chi^\prime$ related by time reversal such that the Hamiltonian becomes block diagonal with opposite eigenvalues in the blocks.
+The relation of such fields to $\sigma$ and $\pi$ may be non-linear.
+A selection criterion for the physical quantum field could be the independence of its correlation functions from the ultraviolet cutoff, as for the renormalized field in quantum field theory.

+Our approach can be extended to general first order classical transport equations with probabilistic conditions \cite{CWTE}.
+This permits to make contact with the functional integral of ref.~\cite{MSR, JAN, DOM}.
+In case of a stochastic force one deals with a Fokker-Planck equation \cite{KAM}.

-Our overall conclusion is rather simple: Using fluctuating field observables a probabilistic classical field theory can be described by the functional integral of a quantum field theory.
-From there one can derive a complex wave function which depends only on $\varphi (\vec{x})$ in a standard way.
-The Schrödinger equation for its time evolution is a type of Liouville equation with quantum corrections.
-One may proceed to the dynamics of single particle excitations.
-This includes the quantum particle in a potential.
+Our overall conclusion is rather simple: Using fluctuating field observables a probabilistic classical field theory can be described by the functional integral of a unitary quantum field theory.
+In the absence of interactions a reduced quantum field theory can be defined for a subsystem.
+It is of the standard type for a free quantum field theory.
+This includes the presence of external fields which render $F$ in eq.~\eqref{eq:A1} inhomogeneous in space with explicit dependence on $\vec x$.
+For example, a constant $m$ in eq.~\eqref{eq:A2} can be replaced by $m + V(\vec x)$.
+For a complex scalar field $\sigma$ a conserved charge is an important statistical observable.
+It allows for the construction of a vacuum state and particle excitations.
+The one-particle state describes in the non-relativistic limit a standard quantum particle in an arbitrary potential $V(x)$ \cite{CWDS}.
 In this sense quantum mechanics emerges from classical statistics.

 \textit{Acknowledgement:} The author would like to thank J. Berges and J. Marijan for stimulating discussions.